CSCfi/csc-user-guide/docs/cloud/rahti2/concepts.md

 There may only be one object with a given name in the project namespace, thus the job cannot be run twice unless its first instance is removed.
-The pod, however, needs not be cleaned.
+The pod, however, does not need to be cleaned, it will be removed automatically in cascade after the Job is removed.

 ##  OpenShift extensions

 OpenShift includes all Kubernetes objects, plus some extensions: